-The Spare the Air Program was established by the Bay Area Air Quality Management District to educate residents about air pollution and to encourage them to change their behavior to improve air quality.
-The Bay Area Air Quality Management District hosts both summer and winter Spare the Air programs to curb air pollution on high pollution days and evenings.
+The Bay Area Air Quality Management District hosts both winter and summer Spare the Air Programs to curb air pollution in the region on high pollution days and evenings.

-When wood burning is allowed, residents who do burn in a fireplace or outdoor fire pit must still burn cleanly using dry, seasoned firewood, and not burn garbage, leaves or other material that would cause excessive smoke.
-Residents who exceed the excess visible smoke provision in the wood-burning rule could still be subject to an Air District citation or penalty.
+Residents who wish to burn wood or manufactured logs in a fireplace or outdoor fire pit must still burn cleanly and not burn garbage, leaves or other material that would cause excessive smoke.
+Residents who exceed the excess visible smoke provision in the wood burning rule could still be subject to an air district violation or fine.

 The 2017 summer program will begin in May and run through the end of September.
 For more information, visit www.sparetheair.org or call 1-877-4-NO-BURN.